Wilhelm Ritter von Leeb: Invasion of the Soviet Union

 During Operation Barbarossa, the invasion of the Soviet Union, Leeb was given command of Army Group North to invade the Baltic states and to capture Leningrad.
-Leeb was one of more than 200 senior officers who on 30 March 1941 attended a speech in which Hitler laid out his plans for an ideological war of annihilation (Vernichtungskrieg) against the Soviet Union.
+Leeb was one of more than 200 senior officers who on 30 March 1941 attended a speech in which Hitler laid out his plans for an ideological war of annihilation against the Soviet Union.